cloudlinux/kuberdock-docker/docker/docs/installation/windows.md

 Toolbox installs the Docker Engine binary in the `C:\Program Files\Docker Toolbox` directory.
-When you use the Docker Quickstart Terminal or create a `default` manually, Docker Machine updates the `C:\USERS\USERNAME\.docker\machine\machines\default` folder to your system.
+When you use the Docker Quickstart Terminal or create a `default` VM manually, Docker Machine updates the `C:\USERS\USERNAME\.docker\machine\machines\default` folder to your system.
 This folder contains the configuration for the VM.

 You can create multiple VMs on your system with Docker Machine.
-So, you may have more than one VM folder if you have more than one VM.
+Therefore, you may end up with multiple VM folders if you have created more than one VM.
 To remove a VM, use the `docker-machine rm <machine-name>` command.

 ## Migrate from Boot2Docker